27 scuba diving safety rules; tips to become a better and safer diver

 Both times, all ended well.
 I took control in each situation.
 I stayed calm and applied my training.
 It helped that I was experienced and that I had confidence.

-11. Check your air contents gauge regularly
+11. Check your air contents gauge regularly during the dive

 It has been known for divers to run out of air.
 This is more common amongst novice and beginner divers.